duckietown/duckietown-lx/planning/README.md

 2. The intermediate case is that of an environment with **static** obstacles.
 3. The advanced case is that of an environment with **dynamic** obstacles (with known motion).

-After the "Planning 1" and "Planning 2" modules in the first edition for the MOOC, you should be able to do the challenges *without the curvature constraints*.
+You should be able to do the challenges *without the curvature constraints*.

-For the most efficient solution of the challenges with the curvature constraints, you would need to know more about sampling=based motion planning, a topic that will be featured in the next edition of the MOOC.
+For the most efficient solution of the challenges with the curvature constraints, you would need to know more about sampling=based motion planning.

 The combinations give rise to 6 challenges, summarized in the following table.